 Benefits of Investing in Zero Cash Flow Properties

-While the upside to zero cash flow deals can be limited, there are five key benefits to note:
+While the upside to zero cash flow investments can be limited, there are five key benefits to note:

 - Taxes.
-Zeroes afford the opportunity to shelter income.
+Zero cash flow investments afford the opportunity to shelter income.
 Because real estate is a physical asset whose condition degrades over time, the accounting principle of depreciation (a non-cash expense) allows the property owner to expense a portion of the overall value each year, which offsets the property’s income.
-When applied to a zero, this “loss” is passed through to the owner to reduce overall tax liability.
-While this tends to be a primary benefit associated with buying zeroes, it could also create tax issues down the road.
+When applied to a zero cash flow property, this “loss” is passed through to the owner to reduce overall tax liability.
+While this tends to be a primary benefit associated with buying “zeroes”, it could also create tax issues down the road.

 For those with the appropriate portfolio composition and risk profile, the benefits of a zero are clear—but as with any investment strategy, there are risks.

 - Tenant Repurpose Risk.
 Single-occupant, zero cash flow properties tend to be constructed to the exact specifications of the tenant.
 Consider the Walgreens example, or a fitness studio, fast casual restaurant or office space.
 In many cases like these, there is a risk that the tenant may decide not to exercise their lease extensions and may vacate, leaving the investor with one of two likely outcomes: either the property will sit vacant for some period of time, or in the event that a new tenant is found, they may require extensive improvements prior to occupancy.
 In either event, it may be costly and time-consuming to re-lease the property.